ciceroOslo/cscm-input-data-generation/README.md

 # Repository of scripts to make input files for the cicero-scm climate model

-## This is the version as used in RCMIP phases I and II
+## This is a first version to use towards AR7 with RCMIP functionality stil intact
 To get the RCMIP phases I and II versions use checkout tag v0.0.0-RCMIPI

 It is built to deal with and convert RCMIP format files from these